-To receive updates on your super, remember to let us know if you change your address or your employer.
+To receive updates on your super, remember to let us and your employer know if you change your address.

-It's easy to update your details, simply login to your online account at www.ngssuper.com.au and change your details online.
+It's easy to update your details with us, simply login to your online account at www.ngssuper.com.au/memberonline and change your details.
 If you don't already have a PIN, you can register for one online.
-Alternatively, you can call our Customer Service Team and we'll do it for you.
+Alternatively, you can call us and we'll do it for you.